 When tax matters get serious, the IRS will file a tax lien or tax levy against a taxpayer to protect the interest of the IRS.
 But what does it mean for the taxpayer against whom the liens are filed?

-The following insight outlines the difference between a tax lien and a tax levy and what taxpayers should know about them.
+The following insight outlines the difference between what is a tax lien and a tax levy and what taxpayers should know about them.

 What is a Tax Lien?

 A tax lien is a document filed in public records by the IRS declaring their right and intention to collect on taxes they believe are owed.